Table of Contents

 Challenges in Organisational Development

-Here are some of the limitations of it:
+Here are some of the limitations of Organisational Development:

 1) Employee Resistance: People often feel uncomfortable with change and prefer sticking to familiar ways.
 If not managed well, resistance can slow down progress and reduce the success of new initiatives.